Politics may have sunk a Verizon deal to sell Huawei's new hot smartphone

 Political pressure may have interfered with a second deal by Chinese tech giant Huawei to sell its phones in the United States, this time with Verizon Wireless.

-On Monday, news emerged that AT&T pulled out of a deal to sell the Huawei Mate 10 Pro, a victim of Congressional pressure, according to the Information.
-Tuesday, as Huawei touted the Mate 10 Pro at the CES tech show in Las Vegas, Android Police reported similar pressure on Verizon.
+On Monday, news emerged that AT&T pulled out of a deal to sell the Huawei Mate 10 Pro, and The Information reported the deal had been a victim of congressional pressure.
+Now, on Tuesday, as Huawei touted the Mate 10 Pro at the CES tech show in Las Vegas, Android Police reported similar pressure on Verizon.

 Huawei said it doesn't comment on "rumors and speculation."
 Verizon didn't immediately respond to a request for comment.

 But Richard Yu, CEO of Huawei's consumer business group, expressed frustration at the carrier partnerships.
-The loss of carrier support is big for Huawei, but also big for the consumer, which is deprived of an Android alternative, he told the press at CES on Tuesday.
-Huawei has proven its quality and security, he said.
+The loss of carrier support is big for Huawei, but also big for consumers, who are deprived of an Android alternative, he told the press at CES on Tuesday.
+Huawei has proved its quality and security, he said.

-Huawei long has had trouble with US relations, in part because it sells network equipment used to route sensitive data around the internet, not just phones.
+Huawei long has had trouble with US relations, in part because it sells not just phones but also network equipment used to route sensitive data around the internet.
 It hired lobbyists and public relations staff to help win over the country years ago.
-Just because technology is a global phenomenon doesn't mean it's exempt from local political issues.
+Technology may be a global phenomenon, but that doesn't mean it's exempt from local political issues.

-It's not wholly without allies, though.
-Wonder Woman star Gal Gadot is helping to promote the Mate 10 Pro.
-But if you're persuaded to buy the $800 phone, you can look at other retailers like Amazon, BestBuy, Microsoft, NewEgg and B&H.
+The company isn't wholly without allies, though.
+Wonder Woman star Gal Gadot is helping promote the Mate 10 Pro.
+If you're persuaded to buy the $800 phone, you can look at retailers like Amazon, BestBuy, Microsoft, NewEgg and B&H.

 CNET's Roger Cheng contributed to this report.